Low-cost Earth-abundant Na-ion Storage (LENS) Consortium

-LENSIn late 2024, the U.S. Department of Energy (DOE) awarded $50 million over the next five years to establish the Low-cost Earth-abundant Na-ion Storage (LENS) consortium.
-The LENS Consortium, funded by the DOE Vehicle Technologies Office, aims to discover, develop, and demonstrate a new class of sodium-ion batteries (NIBs).
+LENSIn late 2024, the U.S. Department of Energy (DOE) awarded $50 million over the next five years to establish the Low-cost Earth-abundant Na-ion Storage (LENS) Consortium.
+LENS, funded by the DOE Vehicle Technologies Office, aims to discover, develop, and demonstrate a new class of sodium-ion batteries (NIBs).
 These NIBs will be designed to match or surpass the specific energy and energy density of current graphite/lithium iron phosphate (LFP) batteries, while also having a long life and low cost.
-The LENS Consortium’s goal is to minimize — and ultimately eliminate — reliance on critical elements.
-To achieve this goal, the Consortium will develop a comprehensive understanding of the challenges encountered in current NIB materials — including the role of the electrode, electrolyte, interfaces, inactive materials, and interactions at the device — enabling researchers to design a new generation of batteries that alleviate current performance limitations.
+The Consortium’s goal is to minimize — and ultimately eliminate — reliance on critical elements.
+To achieve this goal, LENS will develop a comprehensive understanding of the challenges encountered in current NIB materials — including the role of the electrode, electrolyte, interfaces, inactive materials, and interactions at the device — enabling researchers to design a new generation of batteries that alleviate current performance limitations.

 LENS has assembled a world-class team from the following national laboratories and universities: